Art History (AHST)

 Attributes: GDAH Graphic Design: Art History

 This course introduces students to the discipline of art history through the theme of human movement across physical and political boundaries, and its relationship to visual art.
 As people in Europe, Africa, and Asia used land and sea routes to wage or flee war, exchange goods, experience the holy, and seek new opportunities, they bring with them materials, artworks, and ideas.
-Students will examine a series of paradigm monuments, their historical and cultural contexts, and artworks related to them that show evidence of the interconnectedness of people and cultures.
+Students will examine a series of important artworks, their historical and cultural contexts, and related works that show evidence of the interconnectedness of people and cultures.
 Monuments studied may vary, depending on expertise of instructor.
-Previously AH 0101B.

 AHST 1003 Exploring Art History: Life, Death, and the Afterlife in Art 3 Credits